 The overall aim of this study is to examine how hormonal changes related to a woman's menstrual cycle affect symptoms of POTS, and whether the time of the month matters in diagnosis POTS for women of childbearing age.
 Further, a novel therapy for alleviating symptoms will be tested.
 Results are expected in 2020.

 Dr. Andrea Maier, Dr. J.B.
 Schulz, Dr. Roman Rolke, and Dr. Joacim Weis - University Hospital RWTH Aachen, Germany - February 2018

 Many patients with POTS report attention deficits and “brain fog” with problems in their everyday life and work, predominantly in upright posture.
 Specific symptomatic or medical therapies do not exist.
 This study will investigate problems of concentration, attention and/or cognitive dysfunction in people with POTS, autoimmune autonomic neuropathy, small fiber neuropathy and Ehlers-Danlos Syndrome compared to healthy controls.
 Results are expected in 2020.

-Dr. Svetlana Blitshteyn - Dysautonomic Clinic, New York, USA - June, 2017
+Dr. Svetlana Blitshteyn - Dysautonomic Clinic, Buffalo, New York, USA - June, 2017

 This study examines the connection between Lyme Disease and POTS, a particularly important issue for our friends in the Northeastern United States and other places where Lyme disease is prevalent.
 Results are expected in 2019.